-In the last few months I’ve been reading a lot of blogs and reviews on the Fuji X100T, and there is this thing they all seem to imply, “The X100T isn’t really worth the upgrade if you already own the X100s.”
+In the last few months, I’ve been reading many blogs and reviews on the Fuji X100T, and there is this thing they all seem to imply, “The X100T isn’t worth the upgrade if you already own the X100s.”

-I couldn’t really say whether or not I agreed with this since I never owned any Fuji camera since the Fuji X100T.
-But honestly only a few bloggers have any business talking about Fuji cameras.
-Zack Arias and Patrick Laroque to name two.
-Most other blogs should be taken with a grain of salt, including this one.
+I couldn’t say whether or not I agreed with this since I have never owned any Fuji camera since the Fuji X100T.
+But honestly, only a few bloggers have any business talking about Fuji cameras.
+Zack Arias and Patrick Laroque, to name two.
+Most other blogs, including this one, should be taken with a grain of salt.
 The reason is, Fuji cameras are special, there is something unique these cameras offer to photographers that goes beyond tech specs and sensor sizes.
-It’s something not quantifiable and can’t be measured by DXOMark and most people don’t understand that.
+It’s something that is not quantifiable and can’t be measured by DXOMark, and most people don’t understand that.

-So to get to the bottom of this, I decided to borrow a Fuji X100s and try it out for a week to see how it felt compared to the X100T.
-Most people have the X100s before trying out the X100T, where as I’ve been using the T and am going back to the S. And wow!
+So, to get to the bottom of this, I decided to borrow a Fuji X100 and try it out for a week to see how it felt compared to the X100T.
+Most people have the X100s before trying out the X100T, whereas I’ve been using the T and am returning to the S. And wow!
 The T is a serious upgrade.
 It’s hard to believe the S is only a year and a half old.
 Feels more like five years.

-After using the X100T and trying out the S for awhile, here are a few of the big things that stood out to which I feel make the X100T a great update.
+After using the X100T and trying out the S for a while, here are a few of the big things that stood out that made the X100T a great update.

 1. Focus Speed and Accuracy

-For this little experiment I wanted to test the focus speed.
-Not only is the focus speed significantly faster on the X100T, it’s also significantly more accurate.
-I had to create high contrast X marks on candle holders and turn my Einstein modeling lamp on full power in order for the X100s to even give me consistent results.
-When just shooting normal objects around the house in normal lighting, the X100s would spend a lot more time seeking and missing focus a lot.
-So I had to improve the conditions so the X100s could keep up.
+For this little experiment, I wanted to test the focus speed.
+Not only is the focus speed significantly faster on the X100T, but it’s also significantly more accurate.
+I had to create high contrast X marks on candle holders and turn my Einstein modeling lamp on full power for the X100s to give me consistent results.
+When just shooting normal objects around the house in normal lighting, the X100s would spend much more time seeking and missing focus.
+So, I had to improve the conditions so the X100s could keep up.

-I also happened to have a few other cameras on me at the time and decided to compare them as well.
+I also had a few other cameras on me at the time and decided to compare them.

 But the real winner here is the Panasonic LX100.